-I serve as a faulty advisor to a Senior Design team (BSE 4125-4126 Comprehensive Senior Design Project) tasked with designing and implementing a wastewater treatment system in the Dominican Republic.
+I serve as a faulty advisor to a Senior Design team (BSE 4125-4126 Comprehensive Senior Design Project).

 My research addresses both native and managed systems, considers processes at plot- to large river basin-scales, and is relatively evenly divided among field study/monitoring, modeling, and application of results to real world problems.
 Current projects focus on several areas, such as: 1) How do land use and climate (change) impact water quality?
-Work here focuses on characterization of the relationships between land use distributions and patterns of nutrient and water flows in the landscape and used this information to predict stream water quality/quantity.
+Work here focuses on characterization of the relationships between land use distributions, climate, and patterns of nutrient and water flows in the landscape.
 2) How do agricultural and urban management practices affect water quality?
-This work integrated plot and field scale research with basin scale modeling to assess the impact of best management practices.
+This work integrated plot and field scale research with basin scale modeling to assess the impact of best management practices on water quantity and quality.
 One of the roles has been to develop and test basin scale hydrologic models designed to provide accurate estimates of both water quality and quantity.
 3) What processes control the fate and transport of nutrients and sediment?
 Recent work has focused on assessing influence of anaerobic conditions on denitrification in a denitrifying bioreactor designed to treat diffuse ground water nitrate.
-Our hope is to better define engineering guidelines so that conditions in the bioreactor foster complete denitrification (e.g., N2 gas is the end product and not NOx).
-4) Can we bridge basic research and modeling to management and application?
-For instance, results from past research efforts are currently being considered in New York, Wisconsin, and Minnesota to drive policy decisions on fertilizer use in urban systems.
+4) Developing data access and sharing protocols that facilitate seamless and transparent data transfer between multiple data source.
+We develop tools and code that provide researchers from multiple domains with the data they need to complete their research.
+5) Can we bridge basic research and modeling to management and application?
+For instance, results from research efforts are currently being used to drive policy decisions on nutrient management in both agricultural and urban systems.

 - Twenty-first century development of 21st century precision agriculture for water quality protection.
 USDA-AFRI.
 This project aims to develop a dynamic real time Decision Support System (DSS) that provides information relevant to water quality protection.
 A unique feature of the proposed DSS is that it will predict runoff risks in real-time and forecast risks 6-hrs to 3-days into the future.
 These risks are displayed on Google-map-like images on smart phones.